NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 export type AppState = ReturnType<typeof reducers>;
 ```

-Call this function will create the local store given the reducers and the name, and version of the application.
+Calling this function will create the local store given the reducers, its name, and version number of the application.
 The name of the application is used to create the local storage key for the application.
 The `id` is the id of the
 application and is used to create the local storage key.
 The `AppStore` is the local store, the `AppContext` is the
 local context, the `useAppSelector` is the selector hook, and the `useAppDispatch` is the dispatch hook.

-Since you now have a local store, you can create a slice for the local state.
-The slice is a standard Redux Toolkit
+Since there is now  local store, developers can create a slice associated with the local state.
+This is a standard Redux Toolkit
 slice and will contain the reducer, actions, and selectors for the local state.

-## Persisting the local state
+## Persisting the Local State

-If is desirable to persist the local state.
-This can be done using the `persistReducer` function from the
+If is is desirable to persist the local state, this is done with the `persistReducer` function from the
 [redux-persist](https://github.com/rt2zz/redux-persist) package.
 Any reducer can be persisted by creating a
 persisted store and passing the reducer to the `persistReducer` function.
 For example, the `createAppStore` function
 can be modified to persist the local filter state as: